In Focus: After the firing of Northwestern’s cheerleading coach, questions remain about the handling of racial discrimination within the program

 Editor’s Note: Alyssa Johnson was a member of the Northwestern cheerleading program during the 2018-19 and 2019-20 seasons.
 She was contacted by the Office of Equity for their investigation on Pamela Bonnevier but did not participate.

-Content Warning: This article includes mentions of physical harassment, racial discrimination and mentions of sexual assault.
+Content Warning: This article includes mentions of physical harassment, racial discrimination and sexual assault.

 Erika Carter (SESP ’18) never imagined she would sue her alma mater.

 As a Black member of Northwestern’s cheer program from 2016 to 2018, she faced unequal treatment for wearing her natural hair, was forced to split up from other Black teammates on the sidelines for “optics” and was told in writing that ethnically Black hairstyles like braids were not allowed on the team.
 Now in her post-graduation years, she said she plans to take legal action for the racial discrimination she experienced.

 “I have real effects, mentally and emotionally, from being on that team,” said Carter.

 She received therapy from Northwestern’s Counseling and Psychological Services during her final year at the University to process the trauma of her experiences on the team.
 The suppression of her identity as a Black woman and the forced assimilation took a toll, she said — a sentiment others on the team echo.

 Carter grew up around Northwestern, went to games as a child and saw her brother graduate from the school.
 Now, she is planning to file a lawsuit against the University in the near future — a decision that she said did not come lightly.
 Her attorney is writing the complaint now, to start the process.

 A separate lawsuit filed Jan.
 29 by a former cheerleader is alleging officials delayed investigations after she was groped and harassed by fans.